P-p-H-d/mlib/README.md

 }
 ```

-Or even shorter when you're comfortable enough with the library:
+Or even shorter when you're comfortable enough with the library by using its advanced constructor features:

 ```C
 #include <stdio.h>